vicky002/1000_Projects/README.md

 - **Highly Confidential Security System**:Develop an application for storing file, images , audio , video ,etc. in a secure way.
 Use an advance and almost non- crack-able cipher(Blowfish, AES, etc.) to encrypt data(text data & media-file) before caching them in a password protected locker.
 - Defect Tracking Tool

-- An Efficient Fixed Noise Removal Method from Images using Dual Tree Complex Wavelet Transform.

-- Software Architecture paradigm for multi core hardware

-- Secure Network Administration System

-- Image Cryptography

-- Image Authentication Using Stochastic Diffusion

-- Handling Multiple Failures in IP Networks Through Localised On-Demand Link State Routing

-- Dynamic Signature Verification using Statistics Analysis.

-- A Practical Topology Control Algorithm for Ad-Hoc Networks.

-- Efficient Algorithms for Mining High Utility Item sets from Transactional Database

-- An Efficient and Secure Dynamic Auditing Protocol for Data Storage in Cloud Computing

-- Face Recognition Using Eigen Values

-- Synchronized Data Transmission Using TCP Sockets.

-- Oruta: Privacy-Preserving Public Auditing for Shared Data in the Cloud.

-- MADES: Embedded Systems Engineering Approach in the Avionics Domain.

-- Operating System Challenges for GPU Resource Management

-- Introducing Replace-ability into web services composition

-- A System to Filter Unwanted Messages from OSN user Walls

-- Distributed Cooperative Caching in Social Wireless Networks

-- Location Based Spatial Queries Processing

-- An efficient information retrieved approach for collaborating cloud computing

-- An Adaptive Framework for Autonomic Person Identification System using Pervasive Computing

-- Data mining for Big Data

-- Mobile Computing Device as Tools for College Student Education a case on Flash Cards Application

-- Quantum Cryptography: An Emerging Technology in Network Security

-- Efficient Security Solution for Privacy-Preserving Cloud Services.

-- A System to Filter Unwanted Messages from OSN User Walls.

-- Unprivileged Black Box Detection of User-Space Key Loggers

-- A Genetic Programming Approach to Record Reduplication.

-- Alma Mater-An Application on Information Sharing

-- A Collaboration Masterming Schemer Software

-- A Cross Layer Backpressure Architecture for Wireless Multihop Networks

-- Efficient Privacy Preserving Authentication in Wireless Mobile Networks

-- Secure Data Retrieval for Decentralized disruption-Tolerant Military Networks.

-- Fast Nearest Neighbour Search with Keywords.

-- Expressive, Efficient, and Revocable Data Access Control for Multi-Authority Cloud Storage

-- Balancing Performance, Accuracy, and Precision for Secure Cloud Transactions

-- Consistency as a Service: Auditing Cloud Consistency

-- An advanced method for Generating Association rules using Real values.

-- A classical decision tree building algorithm to handle data tuples with uncertain values.

-- Mining Association rules using IMine Index

-- An Efficient Representative Object Based Clustering Technique Using Density Based Algorithm

-- Auto Detection Of Association Rule between Name And pseudonym from the Web using Anchor

-- New Interactive Approach To Prune And Filter Discovered Rules Using Ontologies

-- Load Balancing Model Based on Cloud Partitioning For the Public Cloud.

-- Incremental Information Extraction Using Relational Databases.

-- A System to Filter Unwanted Messages from OSN User Walls.

-- E-compiler

-- Compiler phases visualization

-- Visualization of Data Structures in Java

-- Detection of Routing Misbehavior in MANETS Project Source Code

-- Signature Based Indexing Project

-- Secure Data Transmission Project

-- RSS Reader Project in Java

-- Information retrieval and knowledge management system

-- Dynamic Source Routing Protocol Project

-- Regular expression engine

-- Timetabling lectures

-- Detecting Targeted Malicious Email

-- Fault Prediction in Clusters

-- Building two node Failover Cluster

-- Mining Association Rules between Sets of Items in Large Databases using Apriori Algorithm

-- Bayes Theorem for Disease diagnostics

-- Message Authentication in Computionally Constrained Environments

-- Tender Management System

-- Smart Traffic Management System

-- A Community Based Approach to Customizing Web Search

 - **Search tool based on data-mining algorithm**: When you type the first letter in facebook search box, have you ever  noticed, the friend name whom you search frequently or with whom you interact mostly  in fb appears on the top of the suggestion box.
 That's because of highly efficient data-mining algorithm implemented by facebook.
 Develop similar tool and add few additional as well as custom features.

 - **Classifier**: Most of the existing classifiers  are not quite accurate.
 Either read some paper or modify the existing algorithm or propose a new algorithm for classification.
 Develop a classifier and prove that your classifier is more efficient than existing one.